 Remove Dirt

-You can remove the belt to ensure there isn’t any dirt, grease, sand, or belt material jammed in any of the grooves.
+You can remove the belt to ensure no dirt, grease, sand, or belt material is jammed in any grooves.
 Additionally, check the smooth-sided pulley for damage, dent, or dirt.

 How to Replace a Crankshaft Pulley?

-You can easily obtain an engine pulley remover on rent from an auto parts shop.
+You can quickly rent an engine pulley remover from an auto parts shop.
 All you need to do is to unscrew the central bolt and remove the defective pulley from the engine.

 Moreover, you can follow these steps to fix/replace the pulley: